Test of a small prototype of the COMET cylindrical drift chamber: Experiment

 The endplates and walls of the chamber are made of aluminum.
 An engineering tolerance for the position of the wire ends with feedthroughs is less than 50\,$\mu$m.
 There are four aluminized Mylar windows with thickness of 200\,$\mu$m in all walls so that the effects of electromagnetic showers by the electron beam to the chamber can be minimized.
 A positive high voltage (HV) is supplied to the anode wires from one side of the endplates.
 From the other side, two front-end electronics boards are connected to the anode wires through decoupling capacitors.
 The electronics boards are covered with an aluminum box to suppress electromagnetic noise.

 The front-end readout electronics were fabricated based on the Readout Electronics for the Central Drift Chamber of Belle-II Experiment (RECBE) \cite{Uchida:2011ula,Taniguchi:2013pwa} with some modifications.
-There are two outputs from the frontend amplifier-shaper-discriminator ASIC of RECBE \cite{Shimazaki:2014joa}; one is discriminated inside the ASIC and converted to timing information with 960-MHz TDC in an FPGA; the other is used to measure the charge with 10-bit, 30-MHz sampling rate ADC.
+There are two outputs from the frontend amplifier--shaper--discriminator ASIC of RECBE \cite{Shimazaki:2014joa}: one is discriminated inside the ASIC and converted to timing information with 960-MHz TDC in an FPGA; therefore the time was digitized in a unit of 1.04~ns.
+The other is used to measure the charge with 10-bit, 30-MHz sampling rate ADC.
+Since the typical signal width is several tens of nanoseconds, the whole signal is sufficiently covered with the ADC time range of 1~$\mu$s.
 The SiTCP protocol \cite{Uchida:2008fha} is used to transmit the event data to a data-acquisition computer via Gigabit Ethernet fiber link.